-This tutorial shows you how to create your own custom editor.
-You will make a star component that
+This tutorial shows how to write your own custom editor and manage a dynamic mesh in edit mode.

 Countdown to Next Tutorial

-I will create the next tutorial days from now, which would be .
+I will create another tutorial days from now, which would be .

 Don't want to wait so long?
 You can help!
 Donate, and the countdown goes faster.
 So you can either wait and